ADITYANAIR01/ARDUINO-PROJECTS/README.md

 * Drivers to be installed are too given in the folder STEPS TO USE ARDUINO AND NODE MCU.

-* I have provided sample video too in the sample videos folder
+* I have provided sample video too in the sample videos folder but you can't view it online you have to download the video

 * FEEL FREE TO FORK OR CLONE THIS REPO TO HELP OUT :)